-Death is hard, but there are ways to meet it well
+Facing death is hard, but there are ways to do it well

 For many of us, death can be disturbing or frightening to think about, so we keep it at arm’s length.